yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 ### open url in browser on your local machine
 Copy and paste full URL path (i.e., http://localhost:PORT/?token=tokenkey).
-If successful, gromacs-notebook should be visible inside
+If successful, gromacs-notebook should be visible in your local browser